xlab-classes/Cse442-spring2022-HireMi/backend/README.md

 # Change Profile Picture

 More or less self-explanatory.
 Only concern is to make sure that the image being sent is processed on the frontend so that the API receives a Base64 encoded image that it can just store as a string.

+# Get Resume Count

+Gets the number of rows in the Resumes table.
+Useful for creating new resumes and getting possible range for getting templates.